-Definitions: Nausea is a symptom that is often described as an unpleasant feeling associated with flushing, tachycardia, and the urge to vomit.
+Nausea is a symptom that is often described as an unpleasant feeling associated with flushing, tachycardia (rapid heart rate), and the urge to vomit.

 Vomiting is a physical phenomenon that involves contraction of the abdomen, chest wall muscles, and movement of the diaphragm followed by expulsion of the stomach contents.